March 25, 2021

-The Escondido Union School District (EUSD) is accepting applications to fill vacancies on the Proposition E Independent Citizens’ Oversight Committee (ICOC).
+The Escondido Union School District is accepting applications to fill vacancies on the Proposition E Independent Citizens’ Oversight Committee (ICOC).

 Voters in the Escondido Union School District approved Proposition E, a $182.1 million bond measure, in 2014 to modernize facilities.
 California Education Code requires an oversight committee for such bonds.